 Bangkok street food stalls are not going anywhere for now so street food lovers around the world can breathe a deep sigh of relief, cancel those direct flights to Phuket and Chiang Mai, and start salivating once again.

-It’s not often that we cover news here but we couldn’t ignore a story that we knew you’d be relieved to hear which the news media outside Thailand doesn’t appear to be running yet, and that’s the announcement yesterday that Bangkok street food stalls are not going anywhere – for now, anyway.
+It’s not often that we cover news here but we couldn’t ignore a story that we knew you’d be relieved to hear just out of Thailand and that’s the announcement yesterday that Bangkok street food stalls are not going anywhere – for now, anyway.

 Bangkok Street Food Stalls Are Not Going Anywhere – For Now

 In case you missed the news that has consumed (sorry) the attention of media around the world this week, the government of Bangkok – the city that CNN recently named world street food capital for the second year in a row – announced that it was evicting its cherished street food vendors from the city’s footpaths, with local favourite Chinatown and tourist hotspot Khao San Road the latest targets in a recent campaign.

 Stall holders who’d been feeding locals for 17 years on some of the most beloved street food streets, Thonglor, Ekkamai and Pridi Banomyong Roads, were advised to cease operations by 17 April, according to ABC News, which reported that 15,000 food vendors had received eviction notices, pointing out that many Thais relied on their $1-2 street food dish for a nutritious meal; one study estimated that two-thirds of Bangkok locals ate at least one street food meal a day.

 Thailand’s The Nation news site reported this week that the chief adviser to Bangkok’s governor declared that “the street vendors have seized the pavement space for too long and we already provide them with space to sell food and other products legally in the market… Every street vendor will have to move out.”
 He gave a deadline of the end of 2018.